Tulare Union High School: History

 The original Tulare school was established in 1873 in a two-room school building.
 On May 4, 1884, a new two-story brick building was built with nine classrooms and offices on the site of the first building.
-It was located on 400 block of West Tulare Avenue.
+It was located on 400 block of West Tulare Avenue about where Mt.
+Whitney High School is now located.
 In 1890, the school district decided to use the second story for high school students.
 In June 1893, the high school had its first graduation class of eleven students.
 In 1908, the high school moved into a new building constructed on property owned by D. W. Madden.
 The school reopened for students in 1909.
 This was a three-story brick building with an auditorium that seated 600 students.

 On March 10, 1933, an earthquake damaged the high school.
 Plans for a new building were finalized in November 1935.
 A new administration building was dedicated on May 30, 1937, with the first commencement of the Tulare High School class of 1937 on June 1, 1937.